beer-horoscope/beer-horoscope/README.md

 ![Screenshot from 2021-06-08 08-28-27](https://user-images.githubusercontent.com/61749/121194029-f7ba4880-c833-11eb-8438-5be1f712fc83.png)

 ### vi.
 Sync the Beer Horoscope Application
-- click: ***Sync::Synchronize***, from the beer-horoscope application box and following modal dialog respectively.
+- click: ***Sync::Synchronize***, from the beer-horoscope application box and the following modal dialog respectively.
 This will bring in all sub applications tied via Helm Chart, as defined in the repository, and synchronize with your ArgoCD main application, beer-horoscope.

 - ***Before***:
 ![Screenshot from 2021-06-08 09-00-27](https://user-images.githubusercontent.com/61749/121215157-618f1e00-c845-11eb-9d1f-6871c87a4bfd.png)